sunderedsystems/sunderedcore/docs/counters.md

 A **counter** is an action taken in response to a successful attack or effect—whether targeting yourself or an ally.

+At the time of incoming spells or damage, targets must choose if they will counter, and how.

+Counters are resolved first by type, then initiative order.

+A counterspell resolves first, then block, then parry, then non-action.

+If multiple people choose to counterspell, the first in initiative order makes the first check.

+>Example: The party is targeted by a successful damaging area of effect spell.
+- One player chooses to counterspell.
+Another Chooses to block with their magic shield.
+The third chooses to accept the hit.
+- The counterspell fails.
+- The blocker commits SD, then rolls to reduce the incoming damage.
+- The third takes damage normally.

 ---

 ## Absorption